-If you’re a homeowner and you have a leaky home, you need to know what to do.
+If you’re a homeowner and you think you have a leaky home, there are a few things you need to know.

 From the mid-1990s, some houses were built in a way that did not withstand weather conditions and did not comply with the New Zealand Building Code.
 Some houses leak because of design issues and problems around installing materials.

 Once water or moisture gets behind certain cladding types, and if there is no drainage and ventilation between the cladding and the framework, the water becomes trapped and the potential for fungal growth and rotting rapidly increases.